GPUOpen-Tools/radeon_gpu_detective/documentation/source/help_manual.rst

 * **Metadata** about the crash analysis summary file and session.
 * **System information** (CPUs, GPUs, driver, OS etc.).
-* **Execution marker tree** for each command buffer which was in flight during the crash, pointing to render passes and draw calls.
+* **Execution marker tree** for each command buffer that was in flight during the crash, pointing to render passes and draw calls.
 * **Summary of the in-progress markers** (similar to the execution marker tree, just without the hierarchy and only including execution markers that were in progress during the crash).
-* **Page fault summary** (for crashes that were determined to be caused by a page fault).
+* **Page fault summary** for crashes that were determined to be caused by a page fault.
 Otherwise, the tool will explicitly mention that no page fault was observed.

 Here are some more details about the crash analysis file's contents: